mobile-robotics-unal/intro2ROS/docs/develop_tricks.md

 ### vscode settings

-A small detail that bugged me was that pylance show   details in
+A small detail that bugged me was that pylance show a warning when importing `rospy`to fix it you need to include the paths in pylance's context in settings.

 ````json
 "python.autoComplete.extraPaths": [